WICG/turtledove/FLEDGE.md

 *   bid: A numerical bid value.
 *   auctionConfig: The auction configuration object passed to `navigator.runAdAuction()`.
 *   trustedScoringSignals: A value retrieved from a real-time trusted server chosen by the seller and reflecting the seller's opinion of this particular creative, as further described in [3.1 Fetching Real-Time Data from a Trusted Server](#31-fetching-real-time-data-from-a-trusted-server) below.
 This is used when the server is same-origin to the seller; crossOriginTrustedSignals is used otherwise.
-*   browserSignals: An object constructed by the browser, containing information that the browser knows and which the seller's auction script might want to verify. adComponentsCreativeScanningMetadata` is a list where each element corresponds to the respective element in the `adComponents` list.
+*   browserSignals: An object constructed by the browser, containing information that the browser knows and which the seller's auction script might want to verify. `adComponentsCreativeScanningMetadata` is a list where each element corresponds to the respective element in the `adComponents` list.
 Each element might be either the string value of that component ad's `creativeScanningMetadata`, or `null` if that component ad didn't provide one.

-*   browserSignals: An object constructed by the browser, containing information that the browser knows and which the seller's auction script might want to verify.
-Note that each element in `adComponentsCreativeScanningMetadata` might be either the string value of that component ad's `creativeScanningMetadata`, or null if that component ad didn't provide one.
     ```
     { 'topWindowHostname': 'www.example-publisher.com',
       'interestGroupOwner': 'https://www.example-dsp.com',